 READ ALSO: Does It Cost More to Buy or Build a Home?

 - Don’t work from home (if you can)

-If you have not yet achieved your goals, you might find yourself continuing to work even over time and thus, intruding into your personal and family time.
-All the work can make your house feel less like a home and more like the office.
+All the work can make your house feel less like a home and more like an office.
 You might start associating the negative feelings you have while at work, such as stress and anxiety, with your home and thus, find it difficult to relax there.

-If you have to work but still want to learn how to make your home feel relaxing and positive, stick to particular work hours, turn one of the rooms into an office, or have technology-free areas.
+If you want to learn how to make your home feel relaxing and positive but you still have to work in the house for some reason, for example, because you’re more productive at night or have a home-based business, you can stick to particular work hours, turn one of the rooms into an office, or have technology-free areas.

 - Protect your home from negative energy